 Cross and Backward Compatibility

-The PCIe standard is cross compatible meaning an x4 card can be installed in an x16 slot – but you should refrain from doing this unless absolutely necessary otherwise you will be wasting your precious x16 slot on a smaller card.
+The PCIe standard is cross-compatible, meaning an x4 card can be installed in an x16 slot – but you should refrain from doing this unless necessary otherwise, you will be wasting your precious x16 slot on a smaller card.

 Here I talked in detail about some of the most common devices that can be plugged into a PCIe slot.
-It is very important that you learn what PCIe slot and lanes are.
+It would be best if you learned what PCIe slots and lanes are.

-You see, each PCIe device requires a certain amount of PCIe lanes but the amount of PCIe lanes you have in your system are limited.
-In my blog here I have talked in detail about PCIe lanes.
-So make sure you are well versed with the concept if you plan to build your PC or install a new device.
+You see, each PCIe device requires a certain amount of PCIe lanes, but the amount of PCIe lanes you have in your system is limited.
+In my blog here, I have talked in detail about PCIe lanes.
+So ensure you are well versed with the concept if you plan to build your PC or install a new device.